How to peel and seed fresh tomatoesA crucial technique for the perfect tomato sauce. Save the juice for gazpacho… or to make a Bloody Mary

-For the next several weeks, tomatoes will be at their peak, at least in my stomping grounds.
+In summer and early fall, tomatoes are at their peak — at least in my stomping grounds.
 To me that means only one thing: tomato sauce season is here again at last!

 If your recipe doesn’t call for the juice, save it to make gazpacho or cocktails… You’ll be amazed how mouth-watering your Bloody Mary will be!